othercriteria/lif/README.md

 the terminal is too small to display the entire grid, only the top-left corner will be seen but the dynamics are not affected.
 Particularly for the `max` gain of habitability mode, a grid size of at least 80 &times; 80 is suggested to avoid triviality.
+Keep in mind, though, that the computation time for a generation scales roughly with the number of grid cells.

 Controls:
 * q: Quits program.